 Mel: It’s communication, you know, I played fetch with Cooper the other day and I was throwing the ball backwards and forwards and his face was really loose, happy, and relaxed.
 And then in one of the shots, I held onto the ball a few seconds longer and he tensed his mouth and then I threw the ball and he relaxed, you know? and it was that was his way of communicating “Mum.
 Come on, hurry up” speed things up.
 It doesn’t mean he’s gonna bite me, you know?
 It just means he’s going to tell me something and where we can, let’s listen, let’s learn to listen and understand and help.

 Scott: Yeah, because their body language is their words, isn’t it?
 I mean, it’s the way they’re trying to-

 Mel: Yeah, that’s it.
 Like when dog bites happen it’s often not the dog’s fault.
 It’s just that there were so many different bits of communication happening that the people missed and I have this really nice ladder that I often show on my socials.
 It’s called the aggression ladder.
 I don’t like that it’s called the aggression ladder, I feel like it should be called the ladder of communication.
-It’s actually not in my blog post on body language.
+It’s actually not on my blog post on body language [Note: it is now.
+Mel added it to her blog].
 I really want to add it in because it’s really important to show you how many steps there are before a bite and you’ve got a look at a bite as you know, the dog has given you all these signs that they’re uncomfortable, and you’ve just missed it.

 You haven’t seen them.
 So, they have got no other way of getting out of this situation that they don’t like and when you hear a growl, so growls, are really important.